-The power of third-party tools for custom code in SharePoint
+The power of third-party GRC platforms for Microsoft 365

-The safest way of customizing SharePoint is to develop a consistent approach for testing the functionality and security of each code customization, while also following safe and secure processes when deciding which customizations can be introduced.
+The safest way for governance risk management and compliance in Microsoft 365 is to develop a consistent approach for testing the functionality and security of each code customization, while also following safe and secure processes when deciding which customizations can be introduced.
 This should be central to your organizations GRC process.

-This is where Rencore steps in – their Governance and Risk Prevention SharePoint customization solutions are tailor-made to fit seamlessly into your organization’s IT GRC plan, helping your organization create robust and water-tight SharePoint customizations.
+This is where Rencore steps in – their governance risk management and compliance solutions are tailor-made to fit seamlessly into your organization’s IT GRC management, helping your organization create robust and water-tight Microsoft 365 environment.

-As a result, your organization will have a strong IT GRC foundation that flexes with the latest updates, complementing your business-wide departments and completing your whole organization’s GRC policy.
+As a result, your organization will have a strong IT GRC platform that flexes with the latest updates, complementing your business-wide departments and completing your whole organization’s GRC policy managment.
 Don’t build a house of cards – build a sound organizational structure that stands the test of time.